 After spending most of your savings on a home, paying for renovation costs can be difficult.
 A personal loan can help to provide you with the immediate cash which you need as you prepare to move into your dream home.

 Medical bills are another reason you might consider taking up a personal loan.

 In the unfortunate event of a untoward diagnosis and insufficient insurance coverage, you may need access to spare cash for the cost of your medical treatments.

 Reasons to take up a Line of Credit

 Alleviate a short-term cash flow problem

-Spending on shirts, bags, electronic devices using credit cards can be beneficial because of the rewards they provide.
-To pay for services such as car maintenance or home renovation a line of credit could be a better option since it is cheaper than a credit card and gives you the flexibility of using the funds only when needed.
+However, when it comes to expenses such as car maintenance or home renovation, a line of credit could be a better option since the interest rates are lower than that of a credit card, and you have the flexibility of using the funds only when you need them.